nsingla20/InfoSec101/Assignments/picoCTF.md

 Simple!
 On loading website makes a GET request to get the correct flag.
 I this junk last line is clearly written flag itself xD.

-# login
-Simple!
-**Flag :** picoCTF{53rv3r_53rv3r_53rv3r_53rv3r_53rv3r}
-Flag is in encoded form in js file fetched by website to match the password entered.
-Flag is encoded in base64 format, just decode it!

 # where are the robots
 Simple!